semper-7/FarNodeMCU/README.md

 # FarNodeMCU
 Project for ESP8266 NodeMCU.
 First of all, we created an environment for developing and writing lua files based on FAR manager.
+The colorer plugin FAR supports LUA syntax.
 To solve the problem, utilities for working with ESP were written in MASM32: lineterm.exe - mini console terminal, netterm.exe - TCP terminal is a simplified analog of nc in linux.
 Their size is only 3072 bytes.
 Cmd and sh scripts are also created for writing lua scripts to ESP: lua_wr, net_wr and tftp_lua.
 Telnet~.lua and tftp~.lua compatible servers were written accordingly.